Finished your workout now what: Sauna or Jacuzzi?

 How Your Body Works in Sauna/Jacuzzi

-Just as in a sauna, your body’s ability to perspire effectively is compromised in a Jacuzzi.
-Pregnant women should consult with their doctor before using a Jacuzzi and not use one at all during the first 12 weeks of pregnancy.
+Just as in a sauna, your body’s ability perspire effectively is compromised in a Jacuzzi, and women’s health could be negatively impacted more than men’s and pregnant women should consult with their doctor before using a Jacuzzi and not use one at all during the first 12 weeks of pregnancy.
 The Royal College of Obstetricians and Gynaecologists recommends pregnant women exercise or relax in water no warmer than 32°C. In the book, “8 Weeks to Optimum Health . . .” a minimum of 2-3 sauna sessions per week is recommended to receive maximum health benefits.
-Patients with arthritis are reported to use a Jacuzzi twice a day to reduce the pain.
+One patient with arthritis used a Jacuzzi twice a day to reduce the pain.

 To properly use sauna, you should: